Last updated on May 13th, 2020

 This story begins in a land far, far away.
 I was booked for a morning safari in Ranthambore.
-The safari was to start at 7am but we were to assemble at the hotel’s reception 15 minutes before time.
-I had arrived at the hotel late at night after traveling all day, so there was a tendency for me to oversleep since I was completely worn out.
+The safari was to start at 7 am but we were to assemble at the hotel’s reception 15 minutes before time.
+I had arrived at the hotel late at night after travelling all day, so there was a tendency for me to oversleep since I was completely worn out.

 In a bid to avoid this, I set an alarm on my phone but I had developed trust issues with my device ever since it automatically reset my time back by two hours in a previous city.
 (Why phone?
 Why would you that to do me?)

 Sometime later in the morning, my eyes fly wide open as a horrid realization dawns on me.
-My body clock tells me I have overslept but none of my alarms have gone off.
+My body clock tells me I have overslept but none of my alarms has gone off.
 I try to convince myself that I haven’t.
 I turn on the light by the bed and look at the time on my wristwatch.
-6:50am!!
+6:50 am!!

 By now, I am fully awake and for some reason the date on my watch is unreadable and the roman numerals that represent the hours appear strange.
 I blink several times and stare at the watch again.